chiarabachmann1/web-project-eleventy/README.md

 - Ecograder: https://ecograder.com/
 - Nunjucks Docs: https://mozilla.github.io/nunjucks/getting-started.html

-> This project was partly supported by [ChatGPT](https://openai.com/chatgpt) for technical structuring and code generation.
+> This project was partly supported by [ChatGPT](https://openai.com/chatgpt) for technical structuring and code generation for inspiration.
 All source code and final documentation were reviewed and verified by the authors.

 ---